Skip to content

 Trade Exit Points

-As the 52-week trading strategy is based on momentum, the SMA's again become a key indicator of when to exit positions.
-In the example of Apple, there are two moments when price falls below the daily 20 SMA.
-The first exit point would have locked in some profits, but there is room for FOMO to kick in as price quickly recovered and pushed on higher.
+As the 52-week trading strategy is based on momentum, the SMA's can also be a key indicator of when to exit positions.
+In the example of Apple, there are two moments when the price falls below the daily 20 SMA.
+The first exit point would have locked in some profits, but there is room for FOMO to kick in as the price quickly recovered and pushed on higher.

-The second SMA triggered exit point would have represented a much closer to an optimal exit point.
-Price cuts through the 20 SMA on the 30th of January 2020 at $77.76 per share, and by the 23rd of March, price has fallen to $57 per share – a 25.77% fall in value.
+The second SMA-triggered exit point would have represented a much closer to an optimal exit point.
+Price cuts through the 20 SMA on the 30th of January 2020 at $77.76 per share, and by the 23rd of March, the price has fallen to $57 per share – a 25.77% fall in value.

 Apple Inc Shares – Daily Price Chart – 52 Week Trading Strategy – Trade Exit Points